 Marcelo Souberbielle, show producer, participated this Saturday in the La Libertad Avanza membership campaign in La Falda, Córdoba.
 The businessman doesn't come from traditional politics, but rather is a committed neighbor who decided to get actively involved in his city.
-His presence seeks to represent an alternative to a municipal management model that he considers exhausted.
+His presence seeks to represent an alternative to a municipal management model he considers exhausted.

 Souberbielle is a well-known businessman who has lived in La Falda with his family for years.
 He was born in the city and had his first job in the private sector at the early age of 16.
 Motivated by personal convictions, he seeks to get involved to confront poor management that makes irresponsible use of public resources.